The Current Status of Crypto Adoption in Namibia

 Risk of Scams and Fraud

-Scams of high magnitude, such as the latest "pig butchering" scam, have chipped away confidence in crypto.
+Scams of high magnitude, such as the 2023 “pig butchering” scam, have chipped away at confidence in crypto.
 Offshore scammers have taken advantage of youthful Namibians to carry out their operations, scamming both people within the country and foreign investors.
 This indicates the need for protective regulations and education within the public.
+Understanding the risks of trading cryptocurrency is essential for potential investors.

 Lack of Technical and Financial Literacy